RobinPett/1dv610_lab2/readme.md

 ### ⚠️ Disclaimer - Developed for a school project - Module will not be maintained

 ## Description
+Color-Palette-Extractor is a lightweight module that extracts colors from images frm a provided URL.
+The extracted colors are clumped together in a palette.
+The palette can be customized to extract more specific colors such as bright, dark or muted.
-Extracts color palettes from images to be used in a browser environment.
+THis module is supposed to work in a browser environment with DOM access.

 - Enter a image URL, extract the pixels and generate color palettes in various styles.